Update: New Russia and Belarus Sanctions (as of 22 June 2022)

 - Public financing of any trade or investment (Art.
 2e): The EU imposed a new, far-reaching prohibition of the provision of public financing or financial assistance for trade with, or investment in, Russia.
-Exceptions apply for commitments prior to 26 February 2022, financing up to 10 million EUR per project to SMEs and financing for trade in food and trade for agricultural, medical and humanitarian purposes.
-On 2 March 2022, the EU added an explicit prohibition to invest, participate or otherwise contribute to projects co-financed by the Russian Direct Investment Fund.
+Exceptions apply for commitments prior to 26 February 2022, financing to SMEs of up to 10 million EUR per project and financing for trade in food and trade for agricultural, medical and humanitarian purposes.
+The EU also added an explicit prohibition to invest, participate or otherwise contribute to projects co-financed by the Russian Direct Investment Fund.

 - Energy sector (Art.
 3, 3a and 3b): Sector-specific sanctions apply on goods for use in the energy sector.
 These energy-related measures are intended to make it harder and more costly for Russia to upgrade its oil refineries.
 Currently, three restrictive measures are in place.
 First, the EU imposed a prohibition of the sale, supply, transfer or export of oil-refining goods and technology, as well as the provision of technical assistance, brokering services or other services and financing or financial assistance on energy-related goods (Annex X).
 Second, the prohibition to participate in oil exploration and production in Russia currently in place was expanded to a broad ban on new investment across the Russian energy sector).
 Limited exceptions are foreseen for civil nuclear energy and the transport of certain energy products back to the EU.
-Third, in its fourth package of measures, the EU instated a general prohibition to trade energy-related goods listed in Annex II.
-Several exceptions should inter alia prevent energy security in the EU and prevent human, health or environmental disasters.
+Third, the EU instated a general prohibition to trade energy-related goods listed in Annex II.
+Several exceptions should inter alia energy transportation to ensure energy security in the EU and prevent human, health or environmental disasters.

 - Aviation/space sector (Art.
 3c): New sector-specific sanctions apply in the aviation and space industry sectors, whether originating in the EU or not (Annex XI).
-Prohibitions include the prohibition of the export, sale and supply or transfer of aircrafts, aircraft parts or aircraft equipment, including repair, maintenance and financial services, insurance and reinsurance in relation to such goods, technical assistance, brokering services and other services, financing or financial assistance.
+Restrictions include the prohibition of the export, sale and supply or transfer of aircrafts, aircraft parts or aircraft equipment, including repair, maintenance and financial services, insurance and reinsurance in relation to such goods, technical assistance, brokering services and other services, financing or financial assistance.
 Importantly, the overhaul, repair, inspection, replacement, modification and defect rectification are also prohibited (with the exception of pre-flight inspections).
-The fifth package extended the prohibitions to jet fuels and fuel additives, which may be used by the Russian army (Annex XX as inserted by Regulation 2022/576) and added additional derogation grounds.
+The measures were also extended to jet fuels and fuel additives, which may be used by the Russian army (Annex XX) and added additional derogation grounds.

 - Maritime navigation goods technology (Art.
 3f): The EU prohibited also the sale, supply, transfer and export, as well the provision of related technical, brokering, financial or other services of maritime navigation goods and technology to any person in Russia or for placing on board of Russian-flagged vessels.
 The list of goods affected is included in Annex XVI and includes navigation equipment and radio-communication technology.